 The documentary, Concerning Violence (dir.
-Olsson 2014), comes as a breath of fresh air to the masses stupefied by Neo-Colonial Propaganda such as SAS: He who dares wins and Lone Survivor.
-It documents, quite thoroughly, extremely potent scenes from National Liberation struggles throughout Africa in the twentieth Century.
-It is also interspersed with moving excerpts from the Martinican Philosopher Frantz Fanon’s magnum opus The Wretched of the Earth narrated by Lauryn Hill.
+Olsson 2014), comes as a breath of fresh air to the masses stupefied by neo-colonial propaganda such as SAS: He who dares wins and Lone Survivor.
+It documents, quite thoroughly, extremely potent scenes from national liberation struggles throughout Africa in the twentieth Century.
+These are then interspersed with moving excerpts from the Martinican philosopher and psychoanalyst Frantz Fanon’s magnum opus The Wretched of the Earth, narrated by Lauryn Hill.

 The brilliant Marxist academic Professor Gayatri Chakravorty Spivak prefaces the documentary by chronicling experiences which shaped Fanon.
 She explains how he swiftly learned in France and the French Army (one which fought the Nazis, ironically) that his class status in Martinique did not get him very far with the French due to his skin tone.
-He then attempts to comprehend the role that such pseudoscientific ideas play in Colonialism, in his work Black Skin, White Masks.
-According to Fanon, a European Culture has been imposed upon natives normalising the notion that they are inferior.
+He then attempts to comprehend the role that such pseudoscientific ideas play in colonialism, in his work Black Skin, White Masks.
+According to Fanon, a European culture has been imposed upon natives normalising the notion that they are inferior.
 They feel themselves as barbarians, in need of ‘civilising’, neglecting their position as a human.
-The European materially exploits the colonised via theft of resources and the like, thus, much more easily.
+The European materially exploits the colonised via theft of resources, slavery and the like, thus, with much greater facility.

 Violence is the foundation of both quantitative and qualitative alteration for the native.
-As the essay Concerning Violence states, an unconscious ire forms in the colonised which after initial misdirection, is turned against the coloniser, the true source of it.
-In a cathartic manner, violence is utilised beneficially so that such intrinsic anger disappears with the defeat of the Coloniser, who will never surrender power lest coerced to do thus.
-Only then will the native be emancipated so to form himself outside of European visions in his own land with his own culture.
+As the essay Concerning Violence argues, an unconscious ire forms in the colonised which after initial misdirection (’emotional outlets of dance and possession by spirits… (and) in fratricidal combats (as well)’), is turned against the coloniser, the true source of it.
+In a cathartic manner, violence is utilised beneficially so that such intrinsic anger disappears with the defeat of the imperialist.
+Only then will the native be emancipated so to form himself outside of European visions, in his own land with his own culture.
 The French Existential Marxist writer Jean-Paul Sartre encapsulates this strikingly well in his preface to The Wretched of the Earth:

 ‘to shoot down a European is to kill two birds with one stone, to destroy an oppressor and the man he oppresses… there remain a dead man, and a free man; the survivor, for the first time, feels a national soil under his foot.’

-Some, alternatively, do not at all, such as the sickening natives (many, for instance, from the native petit-bourgeoisie who have their economic interests at heart) who are seen fighting shoulder to shoulder with the European against their own brothers and sisters.
-It is a true source of aesthetic inspiration to see such oppressors defeated.
-One such striking scene is seen when a Portuguese troop is shot in a jungle in Guinea-Bissau, his Catholic Cross strewn on the ground.
-He and his comrades are seen to be fatigued.
+To see the defeat of the colonisers at the hands of these peasants, is truly aesthetically pleasing.
+One such striking scene is observable when a Portuguese troop is shot in a jungle in Guinea-Bissau, his Catholic Cross strewn on the ground.
+He and his comrades are seen to be eminently fatigued.
 The inevitable is coming.
-The colonised arises singing African songs and joyfully dancing, engaging in tradition of their own, mocking the forgotten Europe with its Christianity, aggressive egoism and bogus Humanism all deceased.
-They have, in accordance with Sartre’s existentialism, for the first time in history, started defining their own essence as Africans, no longer the ‘Other’ in the Hegelian master-slave dialectic.
-Such scenes are almost tear-jerking.
+The colonised arises singing native songs and dancing gayly, engaging in tradition of their own, mocking the forgotten Europe, with its vicious egoism and bogus humanism deceased.
+They have, in accordance with Sartre’s Existentialism, for the first time in history, started defining their own essence as Africans.

-Further, another memorable aspect of the documentary, for me, is the living conditions of the native being contrasted with the coloniser’s towns.
-This is a salient feature of colonialism.
-The white man, one must always recall, is there for economic purposes – Capitalist expansion for raw materials and virtually free labour.
+Further, another indelible aspect of the documentary, is the living conditions of the native compared to that of the colonisers’.
+This is a salient feature of imperialism.
+The white man, one must always recall, is there for economic purposes – capitalist expansion for raw materials, and slavery or virtually free labour.
 ‘Shanty towns’ (The Wretched of the Earth) and slums are built for the native barely able to put clothes on his back.
-Meanwhile, the town of the Capitalist colonialists’ is one that is ‘well-fed, an easy-going’ town.
+Meanwhile, the town of the capitalist colonialists’ is one that is ‘well-fed, an easy-going’ town.
 The colonised feels great envy when observing it, and justly so.
 It is the ubiquitous police and army barracks, however, that keep them from subverting.
-The violence of the Colonisers surround the native’s daily life for ‘colonialism is violence in its natural state’.
+The violence of the colonisers surround the native’s daily life for ‘colonialism is violence in its natural state’.
 Colonisers will forever compromise with the colonised within ‘legitimate’ political means, but it is violence that will lead to true liberation from the whole system.

 Marxism is the Philosophy that Fanon envisions as unifying these natives.
-Fanon says that in a Colonial battle ‘Individualism is the first to disappear’ for the colonised.
+Fanon says that in a colonial battle ‘individualism is the first to disappear’ for the colonised – ‘tenderness’, something devoid in the character of the European, pervades them.
 Without such unity they could never build a nation.
-Marxism means that they are able to define their own work outside of the control of the Colonialist bourgeois, seeking create a world without any alienated labour in the future.
+Marxism means that they are able to define their own work outside of the control of the bourgeois, seeking to create a world without alienated labour in the future.
 However, unfortunately, all of these states degenerated due to the adoption of the authoritarian Marxism-Leninism or Maoist ideology (based on who you sided with during the Sino-Soviet split).
-They were, although, in essence, (somewhat implicitly) forced to adopt it in order to gain arms supplies from the Soviet Union and (areas of) the Eastern Bloc or from Mao’s China.
-Fanon is clearly aware in his homonymous essay, ‘Concerning Violence’, that a lot of these states will fail due to it being almost autarkic, reliant on deteriorating Communist funding, constantly fending off counter-revolutionaries pumped full of capital and weapons from America and her allies also.
-We see such a saddening demise in this documentary with the case study of Burkina Faso and Liberia as, once again, Africa is colonised today much more perniciously through politico-economic and cultural domination by the White European.
+They were, although, in essence, (somewhat implicitly) forced to adopt it in order to gain arms supplies from the Soviet Union and (areas of) the Eastern Bloc or from Mao Tse-Tung’s China.
+Fanon is clearly aware in his homonymous essay, ‘Concerning Violence’, that a lot of these states will fail due to it being almost autarkic, reliant on deteriorating Communist funding, constantly fending off counter-revolutionaries provided with vast amounts of capital and weapons from America and her allies simultaneously.
+We see such an unfortunate demise in this documentary with the case study of Burkina Faso and Liberia as, once again, Africa is colonised, much more perniciously though, in the supposedly post-colonial period, by Europeans.

 The lesson we, as Westerners, can take from Fanon is the values which we so frequently espouse as the bedrock of our society being scrutinised.
-The ‘Liberty, Equality, Fraternity!’ declared in 1789 by France did not stretch past their own ethnicity.
-Rather, peoples of Martinique, Algeria and other colonies were dehumanised (on the basis of ethnicity) so resources could be taken at will for economic advancement of French industries, the fruits of which are enjoyed by the French today.
-The same can be said for Britain and nearly all other Western European lands.
-As one who has grown up in Britain and observed its Nationalism, the ignorance of Britons regarding history is evincing.
-Massacres and mass hangings of innocent Kenyans during the Mau Mau uprising for independence from Imperial rule, the colonisation of Africa in the late 19th Century in the ‘Scramble for Africa’, the massacres in Ireland such as Bloody Sunday in 1972 (fourteen civilians murdered protesting for civil rights), I cannot help but enquire what is there to celebrate apart from Imperialism?
-Surely this is the history of Western Civilisation, which Fanon so powerfully articulates in his works, and as interpreted in this film.
+The ‘Liberty, Equality, Fraternity!’ declared in 1789 by the French bourgeoisie did not stretch past their own class, let alone ethnicity.
+Peoples of Martinique, Algeria and other colonies were degraded and humiliated on the basis of ethnicity, in order that resources could be taken and labour used at will for the economic advancement of French industries, the fruits of which are enjoyed by the French today.
+Similar observations can be made regarding Britain and nearly all other Western European lands.
+As one who has grown up in Britain and observed its nationalism, the ignorance of Britons regarding history is evincing.
+After the massacres and mass hangings of innocent Kenyans during the Mau Mau uprising for independence from imperial rule; being part of the the late nineteenth-century colonising conquest known as the ‘Scramble for Africa’; the massacres in Ireland such as Bloody Sunday in 1972 (fourteen civilians murdered protesting for civil rights), among other atrocities, I cannot help but enquire what is there to celebrate apart from bestial imperialism?
+Surely this is the history of Western Civilisation, which Fanon so potently articulates in his works, and as is interpreted in this film.